My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS39.jpg

-The E Street Band was brought back into the studio for the next album, Magic, which was released in 2007 and again was followed by a long, worldwide tour.
-While The Rising gets more attention among his music of the new millennium, it’s this album that I think stands out and was his strongest album to be released since The River.
-Fuelled by his anger and dismay at American politics, it’s a polemic against the George W. Bush administration and, once again, the declining fortunes of working class people.
-The album opened with “Radio Nowhere,” his most rocking song since the likes of Darkness or The River.
-It’s followed by “You’ll be Coming Down,” a beautiful mid-tempo song that, when I listened to this album in the car for the first time on the way to hockey one night, brought tears to my eyes.
-It was Bruce and the E Street Band in all its splendour, full of energy and the big band sound in ways I hadn’t heard in so, so long.
-When Clarence blasts in just after the 2-minute mark, it’s like getting a big ol’ hug from a long-lost friend.
+The album opened with, “Radio Nowhere,” his most rocking song since the likes of Darkness or The River.
+It was followed by, “You’ll be Coming Down,” a beautiful mid-tempo song.
+When I listened to this album for the first time, in the car on the way to play hockey one night, it brought tears to my eyes.
+I sat in the parking lot outside the arena and played the song several times.
+It was Bruce and the E Street Band in all its splendour, full of energy and the big band sound in ways I had not heard in so very long.
+When Clarence blasted in just after the two-minute mark, it was like getting a big hug from a long-lost friend.

 BS40.jpg